AnalPudding/mythic_hospital/readme.md

+# __THIS RESOURCE IS NO LONGER MAINTAINED__
+Moved onto different things, can't be fucked maintaining public resources for this shithole community anymore.

+To the losers who take open-sourced resources and sell them, please die in a fire.

+To the losers who sit there and petulantly whine about resources that people make in their own time and cannot gain a damn thing from, please do the entire community a favor and fuck off.

 # Mythic Hostpial
 This is a lightweight hosptial & limb damage resource.
 This was largely done as an experiment so some of it is rough around the edges.